lyfar/egor-lyfar-resume/README.md

 ## Features

 - Built with JSON Resume framework
+- Uses the onepage-plus theme for a modern, single-page layout
 - Responsive design
-- Multiple export formats (HTML, PDF, Markdown, Text)
+- Multiple export formats (HTML, PDF)
 - Easy to maintain and update

 ## Getting Started